aukilabs/posemesh/core/compute-node/README.md

 - `SECP256K1_PRIVHEX` — 32-byte hex-encoded private key used to sign SIWE
   messages.

-Required environment variable for the explicit robot entrypoint:
+Required credential source for the explicit robot entrypoint (configure exactly one):
 - `ROBOT_REGISTRATION_CREDENTIALS` — the complete opaque credential returned
   once when DDS provisions or rotates the robot.
+- `ROBOT_REGISTRATION_CREDENTIALS_FILE` — path to a file containing that opaque credential.
+This is the preferred handoff from an enrollment wrapper or container init step using a persistent secret volume.

-Do not decode, split, log, or commit it.
+Do not decode, split, log, or commit the credential.
+The file loader trims a trailing newline and fails closed when the path is unreadable or the file is empty.
+Updating the file requires restarting the compute node.

 Optional environment variables:
 - `DMS_BASE_URL` (default `https://dms.auki.network/v1`) — base URL of the DMS